 13. Junior exhibitors must own and/or grow or construct their exhibits.

-14. 4-H, FFA and Grange Exhibitors: - a.
-4-H, FFA and Grange animal project members must be enrolled in the project for at least 60 days (120 days for horse and market beef) immediately preceding the opening day of the fair or event if held separately from fair in the case of horse shows. - b.
-Eligibility of a project according to 4-H, FFA, or Grange rules shall be determined by the exhibitor's 4-H Youth Advisor, FFA Advisor, Grange Youth Advisor, Local Leader or designee.
-15. Advisor, leader, teacher, or parent/guardian signature on the entry form is required by the fair certifying that: - a.
-Projects have been under their supervision in accordance with the rules and regulations of the organization and the fair; and - b.
-The entry is the project of the exhibitor and is eligible for exhibit.Failure or refusal of such advisor, leader or parent/guardian to sign the required entry form will prevent the exhibitor from entering that particular class(es).
+14. 4-H, FFA and Grange Exhibitors:

+- 4-H, FFA and Grange animal project members must be enrolled in the project for at least 60 days (120 days for horse and market beef) immediately preceding the opening day of the fair or event if held separately from fair in the case of horse shows. - Eligibility of a project according to 4-H, FFA, or Grange rules shall be determined by the exhibitor's 4-H Youth Advisor, FFA Advisor, Grange Youth Advisor, Local Leader or designee.

+15. Advisor, leader, teacher, or parent/guardian signature on the entry form is required by the fair certifying that:

+- Projects have been under their supervision in accordance with the rules and regulations of the organization and the fair; and - The entry is the project of the exhibitor and is eligible for exhibit.

+Failure or refusal of such advisor, leader or parent/guardian to sign the required entry form will prevent the exhibitor from entering that particular class(es).

 16. Independent exhibitors must enter an open junior or Independent class unless one is not available.
 If an open or Independent class is not available, junior exhibitors may enter an appropriate 4-H, FFA or Grange class.
 Division and/or class placement of Independents may be determined by Fair Management.

-17. Juniors who have been 4-H, FFA or Grange project members within 60 days (120 days for horse and market beef) prior to the fair are not eligible to compete in that project as Independent juniors or enter project(s) under a different organization.
+17. Juniors who have been 4-H, FFA or Grange project members within 60 days (120 days for horse and market beef) prior to the fair are not eligible to compete in that project as Independent exhibitors or enter project(s) under a different organization.
+(Please refer to 4-H/FFA/Grange/ Fairs & Expositions Youth Agreement at www.cdfa.ca.gov/fairsandexpositions for more information).

 18. All junior exhibitors must have project management records and proof of supervision available as to the length of project.

 19. Independent junior exhibitors entering market animals must provide Fair Management with a picture of their animal, appropriate proof of ownership, permanent tag, tattoo and/or hog ear notch information 120 days prior to the fair for beef and 60 days for sheep, swine and goats.

 20. All junior exhibitors must have "on ground" supervision by a responsible adult.